-Summarizing the above quantitative and qualitative analysis, we can verify our argument that the distance between the member sample and its decision boundary is larger than that of the non-member sample, thus revealing the reasons for the success of the current membership inference, including score-based and decision-based attacks.
+Summarizing the above quantitative and qualitative analysis, we verify our argument that the distance between the member sample and its decision boundary is larger than that of the non-member sample, thus revealing the reasons for the success of the membership inference, including score-based and decision-based attacks.
 In addition, we verify that membership information remains transferable between the target and shadow models.
-Last but not least, we also show the reason why the loss metric of the transfer-attack achieves the best performance.
+Last but not least, we also show the reason why the loss metric of the transfer attack achieves the best performance.